cooscoos/Hoive/README.md

 - Install on virtual machine to check and list dependencies
 - Play test to spot bugs in base game

-### Low priority
+### Lower priority

-- Option to select an empty game to join based on its id in websocket version so can play with friends on server
+- Option to select an empty game to join based on its id so can play with friends on server
-- Sqlite connections with pool, but is using appdata secure, where else could the pool be generated?
-Could it be created somewhere else and grabbed by wsgamesessions?
+- Sqlite connections are done with pool, but is using appdata secure?
+Can pool be created somewhere else in the backend and grabbed by wsgamesessions?

 ### Useful references
 - [websockets](https://github.com/actix/examples/tree/99d0afde28d14a0b641ac52de821d79fa244d50a/websockets/echo)